shadiakiki1986/WordPress-API/README.md

+This is a fork, published at packagist under [shadiakiki1986/wp-api](https://packagist.org/packages/shadiakiki1986/wp-api)

+Install with `composer require shadiakiki1986/wp-api`

 # WordPress API

 This package allows Laravel users to interact with the WordPress API.
 I personally use this as a way to abstract the WordPress backend from the frontend of the website.